 Special Issue 25, European Journal of English Studies

-Guest editors: Mónica Cano Abadía (University of Graz), Sanja Bojanić (University of Rijeka), Adriana Zaharijević (University of Belgrade)
+Guest editors: Mónica Cano Abadía (University of Graz), Sanja Bojanić (University of Rijeka), Valentina Moro (University of Padova/University of Rijeka)

 ‘Populism’ is as slippery a term as the political soil it rhizomes in.
 During the last decade, it has been tested in political reality on numerous occasions and with varying outcomes.
 The distinction between right and left populisms has also become a staple in everyday academic, policy, and civil society discourses.
 On the left or the right, populisms often act as a bogeyman, as a threat to politics as usual, and as a sure sign that the world is, yet again, out of joint.